- About this Module

 - Exact Match

 - Also known as Syntactic Match.
 This will generate recommendations for every exact match between source and target values.

 - Semantic Match

 - In general, semantic means the meaning of a word or a sentence.
-In this type, the meaning of the text in the source and target values will be compared using NLP.
+In this type, the text semantics in the source and target values will be compared using NLP techniques.